shamus-li/gtop/README.md

 # gtop

-`gtop` shows live SLURM GPU usage on Cornell-style clusters.
+`gtop` is designed to show live SLURM GPU usage on Cornell University's G2 and Unicorn clusters.

 ## Install